‘Is the Black Lives Matter (#BLM) movement and diversity training un-American? This is a critically important question for our nation now.

 The general perception seemed to be that Black people were ‘burning’ downtown DC in the late 1960s and we feared that.

-When I was ten and my cousin started dating a black boy (she was 14), her family, my aunt and uncle, went crazy with fear, anger and anxiety.
+When I was ten and my cousin started dating an African American boy (she was 14), her family, my aunt and uncle, went crazy with fear, anger and anxiety.
 It was a huge family crisis.

-Later, when I dated a black man myself, I could not understand why my companion did not want to go skinny dipping with me at a local public lake one night.
+Later, when I was ‘grown-up’, I dated an African American man.
+I could not understand why he did not want to go skinny dipping with me at a local public lake one night.
 He knew what it would mean for him to be caught naked after hours in a lake with a white woman.
 I did not.
-All the cajoling in the world would not get him to do it.
+All the cajoling in the world did not get him to do it.

-I learned a bit more when a police officer did find us sitting in the car at the lake.
+I understood more about his reluctance when a police officer found us sitting in the car at the lake.
 He insisted on searching the car for drugs without a warrant and for no reason, other than my companion was a Black man.

-I started to understand more.
-Black people lived completely different lives than me.
+I started to understand Black people live completely different lives than me.